7 Repeat Purchase Rate Statistics For eCommerce Stores

 Delivery experience significantly impacts purchase decisions:

-Free shipping +20% increase
+- Free shipping creates approximately 20% increase

-On-time delivery +15% increase
+- On-time delivery creates approximately 15% increase

-Easy returns +12% increase
+- Easy returns create approximately 12% increase

 Post-purchase communication matters too.
 Order confirmations, shipping updates, and delivery notifications keep customers informed and reduce anxiety about their purchases.